dburriss/hotspot/docs/content/explanations/overview.md

 You can also install it locally.
 See the [dotnet tool docs](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install)

+Sometimes Hotspot will have some trouble finding your git binary.
+It needs access to this to run the commands on your git repository to get history to inspect.
+This is easy enough to fix.
+Just add an ENVIRONMENT variable: `HOTSPOT_GIT_EXECUTABLE` = *path/to/git/binary/file*.

 ## Features

 - Recommendations based on git changes & complexity